 Why is retail market research important?

-Simply put, you cannot sell effectively if you don’t know what your market size is.
-For example, you may assume that you will have 1000 buyers in the first month but the only way to know for sure is to do your market research.
+You may assume that you will have 1000 buyers in the first month but the only way to know for sure is to do your market research.
 Big brands often have the muscle to conduct very focused surveys.

 If you start your retail business without knowing your audience size, buying power and product need, the likelihood of failing is just as strong as the likelihood of success.